FREE Templates for Lucy Boston Patchwork of the Crosses (POTC) – Part 1

 Only one template is required for POTC blocks.
-It is a 90° Hexagon.
-All 6 sides are 1 inch.
+It is a 90° Hexagon, and all six sides are 1 inch.
 (Three other sizes are available from Inklingo.)

 Since I wrote the book, several quilters have asked if I sell an acrylic template for the hexagon.